-Your Music Production Starter Kit (7 things I use)
+Music Production Starter Kit (7 essentials to make any song)

 A hanging microphone on a yellow background with text reading "music making tool box".

 I love making music.
 I learned on my mom’s old acoustic guitar that was stashed away in my parent’s old century home.
-Eventually, I started dabbling in producing, which took things to a whole new level.
+But eventually, I started dabbling in producing, which took things to a whole new level.

 So if you’re stoked on starting your own journey, then you’ll need the right music production equipment.
 So this is my complete starter kit.